 How will you facilitate knowledge sharing and experiments among institutions?

 STAR will launch its Collaboration Laboratory, which is an approach to knowledge sharing, rather than a platform.
-Through the Collaboration Laboratory, working groups will convene and organize to complete specific tasks or deliverables that advance global health practice.
-During laboratory experiments, STAR staff will also document successes and challenges in creating mutually-benefitting partnerships between institutions, in order to refine a scalable and replicable partnership model for academic institutions globally.
+Through the Collaboration Laboratory, paired academic institutions will convene and organize to complete specific tasks or deliverables that advance global health practice.
+During laboratory "experiments," STAR staff will also document successes and challenges in creating and sustaining mutually-beneficial partnerships between institutions, in order to refine a scalable and replicable partnership model for academic institutions globally.